-These Seeded Pumpkin Bread Sticks are like mini baguettes.
+These seeded mini pumpkin baguettes are a great addition to Fall meals.
 Their pretty colour and delicious taste make them the perfect bread for your Thanksgiving table!

 The colour of the dough from the pumpkin is fabulous and together with the seeds (both in the dough and on top!), these loaves are sure to impress your guests, while being super easy to make.